lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 ## Why do we need to support additional LPC protocol cycles in LPC Host

-In the implementation of the LPC (LPC Host and LPC Peripheral) protocol we wrote earlier, only two types of LPC cycles were supported:
+In the implementation of the LPC (LPC Host and LPC Peripheral) protocol we wrote earlier, only one type of LPC cycles were supported:

-+ I/O cycles (Read and Write)
 + TPM cycles

 And we really do not need to support more types of LPC cycles in the designed